Camilla SPALIVIERO

 Research Activity

-In her current research project, she investigates the teaching of Italian Language and Culture at the Dante Alighieri Society in Argentina.
-She explores the beliefs, teaching practices, and training needs of Italian FL on multilingual education, literary texts by women writers with migratory backgrounds, and digital resources.
+She has been a post-doctoral research fellow at Ca’ Foscari University of Venice, investigating the teaching of Italian in Argentina.
+In particular, she explored the beliefs, teaching practices, and training needs of Italian language teachers at the Dante Alighieri Society related to multilingual education, literary texts by women writers with migratory backgrounds, and digital storytelling.

-Within the Itals Lab at Ca’ Foscari University of Venice, she is the scientific coordinator of the "Itals Letteratura" project, which focuses on research and teacher training related to using multimodality, digital resources, intercultural education, and multilingual education in connection with literary texts in the Italian L2/FL classroom.
+Within the Itals Lab at Ca’ Foscari University of Venice, she coordinates the "Itals Letteratura" project, focusing on research and teacher training related to multimodality, intercultural education, and multilingual education associated with literary texts in the Italian L2/FL classroom.

 She has conducted research experiences abroad.
-She was a Visiting Scholar at the Department of Language and Literature Teaching at the University of Valencia (Spain), and a Visiting Researcher at the Department of Foreign Languages at the University of Bergen (Norway).
+She was a Visiting Scholar at the University of Valencia (Spain), and a Visiting Researcher at the University of Bergen (Norway).

 She participates in national and international research groups.
 She is a member of the "Centre for Research in Educational Linguistics" (CRDL) at Ca' Foscari University of Venice, as well as the research groups "Multilingualism on My Mind" (MoMM) at the University of Bergen, "Reading Literacy, Literary and Linguistic Education, Culture and Society" (ELCiS) at the University of Valencia, and "Literature in Language Learning and Teaching Network" (LiLLT ReN) of the AILA Research Network.
 She is affiliated with the "Multilingualism Research Centre" (CMSL), and collaborates with the Archive of Migrant Writers (ASSM) at Ca' Foscari University of Venice.